Seeking Indigenous Artists - Current Call for Artists and Registration for Future Calls

 OPPORTUNITY

-Opportunity is to incorporate Indigenous artwork for the five locations below, in and around the maternity ward of the Squamish General Hospital, to create a welcoming and culturally safe space for clients seeking services at this location.
-This initiative aligns with Recommendation 10 from the In Plain Sight Report, emphasizing the inclusion of Indigenous artwork, signage, and territorial acknowledgment.
+Opportunity is to incorporate Indigenous artwork at a clinic in Whistler to help create a welcoming and culturally safe space for clients seeking services at this location.
+This initiative aligns with Recommendation 10 from the In Plain Sight Report, emphasizing the inclusion of Indigenous artwork, signage and territorial acknowledgment.

 CONTACT